Majuro Entry Requirements

 Documents to Have Ready

-Must be valid for at least 6 months beyond your intended departure date from the Marshall Islands.
-Should have at least one blank page for entry stamp.
+Must be valid for at least six months beyond your intended stay.
+Must have at least one blank page for the entry stamp.

 Proof of Onward/Return Travel

-Confirmed airline ticket showing departure from the Marshall Islands within your permitted stay period.
-This is strictly enforced.
+A confirmed airline ticket showing departure from the Marshall Islands within the permitted stay period.

 Proof of Sufficient Funds